blackberry/OpenNebula-Carina/docs/GETTING_STARTED.md

 The server components for opennebula-carina are installed in a management VM that can be accessed from the OpenNebula front-end.
-The client component (oneenv CLI) needs to be installed on the oZones proxy or OpenNebula server to interact with the server components.
+The client component (oneenv CLI) needs to be installed on either the oZones proxy or OpenNebula server to interact with the server components.
 The client needs some environment variables that have to be setup to talk to the server.
 The configuration file $HOME/config.rb defines the endpoints, templates and environment